-Data Type
+Data Type(s) Format(s) STP

-Company's registered DBA Permit Type Location of record Date and Time of record .xml, .pdf, .html, .jpg, .xml
+Company's registered DBA Permit Type Location of record .jpg, .html, .pdf, .xml

+Date and Time of record

 Images of license plates .jpg, .xml

 Date & time image taken .jpg, .xml

 5. The specific categories and titles of individuals who are authorized by the Department to access or use the collected information, including restrictions on how and under what circumstances data collected with Surveillance Technology can be analyzed and reviewed, and the rules and processes required prior to access or use of the information.